Cossacks (cartoon series): Description

 Loosely based on Alexander Dumas' three musketeers, the series features the adventures of three Zaporozhian Cossacks: Burmylo, Korotun and Sylach, also in the script called Gray, Oko, and Tur, who are always portrayed nameless.
 Director-animator Volodymyr Dakhno describes them as having unique personalities: "Gray turned out to be cunning and prudent, Tur - shy and sentimental, and Oko - cheerful and belligerent."

 The depiction of the characters referenced Zaporozhian Cossacks, iconic in the Ukrainian imagination.
 Eleanor Cowen in her book, "Animation Behind the Iron Curtain" summarized the historical reference for the cartoon series:"With their distinctive clothing and men boasting impressive mustaches, the Cossacks were notorious as hard drinking rebels who turned into a semi-independent society in the 16th and 17th centuries.
 Their members rejected serfdom and fought for independence from foreign rule.
 Though the historical Cossacks lost their autonomous status by the late 18th century, their cultural mystique lives on in the Ukrainian consciousness.
 Cossacks are to Ukrainians what cowboys are to Americans, seen as spirited renegades and frontiersmen.
 They remain colorful, heroic characters in the Ukrainian imagination."In the cartoon series, the characters get into various adventures, meeting people from different countries and eras, even gods and aliens.
 There are no dialogues in the cartoons or any text, except for the introductory or concluding word "from the author" - the action takes place in the form of intuitive scenes.

 History

-In total, nine cartoons about the Cossacks were originally created.
+In total, eight cartoons about the Cossacks were originally created, with the ninth released in 1995: